wenjundeng/alcon/README.md

 ALCON requires MPI-2, [PETSc](http://www.mcs.anl.gov/petsc/) and
 [SLEPc](http://www.grycap.upv.es/slepc/) with complex scalars.
-ALCON has been tested with [MPICH2](http://www.mcs.anl.gov/research/projects/mpich2/) 1.4, [OpenMPI](http://www.open-mpi.org/) 1.5, PETSc and SLEPc 3.2.
-Although with a few tweaks ALCON can probably work with PETSc and SLEPc 3.0 and 3.1, it is recommended to use PETSc and SLEPc 3.2+.
+ALCON has been tested with [MPICH2](http://www.mcs.anl.gov/research/projects/mpich2/) 1.4, [OpenMPI](http://www.open-mpi.org/) 1.5, PETSc and SLEPc 3.3.
+Although with a few tweaks ALCON can probably work with other versions of PETSc and SLEPc, it is recommended to use PETSc and SLEPc 3.3.

 ALCON also requires a Fortran 95 compiler for compilation.
 ALCON has been tested with [GNU Fortran](http://gcc.gnu.org/fortran/) 4.6.